g-bulgarit/Intro-to-Computer-Networking/PA2_DNS_Client/README.md

 To implement a DNS client of our own, we used a couple of sources for guidance:
 1. Obviously, the RFC that defines the DNS protocol.
 2. A (very comprehensive!) writeup over at [BinaryTides](https://www.binarytides.com/dns-query-code-in-c-with-winsock/), from which we took inspiration for the general structure of the code, and most notable **the struct for the DNS header** - as noted in `dnsInfra.h`, we had a problem with the struct resizing at compile time, and the code at BinaryTides had a solution to our problem.
+3. The documentation of the `winsock2` library functions over at [MSDN](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/) helped immensly when we tried to piece together what to expect and how to use the windows socket functions.

 -----------------